The Perfect Getaway: Get your group together for an amazing week in Key West

 Morning

-Start your first full day in Key West with a short walk to visit the buoy marking the Southernmost Point of the continental U.S. This historic landmark is undoubtedly one of the most iconic photo-ops on the island, marking the spot that’s 90 miles (145 kilometers) away from Cuba.
-After snapping a few pics, walk up bustling Duval Street and grab breakfast at Banana Cafe, a popular French-style bistro, specializing in sweet and savory crêpes.
+Start the first full day of your Key West getaway with a short walk to visit the buoy marking the Southernmost Point of the continental U.S. This historic landmark is undoubtedly one of the most iconic photo-ops on the island, marking the spot that’s 90 miles (145 kilometers) away from Cuba.
+After snapping a few pics, head up bustling Duval Street and grab breakfast at Banana Cafe, a popular French-style bistro specializing in sweet and savory crêpes.

 Afternoon

-Spanning just 4 miles (6.4 kilometers) long and 2 miles (3.2 kilometers) wide, Key West is easy to explore on foot, bike or on an informative trolley tour.
-Stop by some of area's main attractions, like the Key West Lighthouse and Mile Marker 0, which signals the beginning of U.S.1, an interstate running from Key West to Maine.
-Literature lovers shouldn’t miss the Ernest Hemingway House & Museum, then grab lunch at Sloppy Joe’s, one of the notorious writer’s favorite spots.
+Spanning just 4 miles (6.4 kilometers) long and 2 miles (3.2 kilometers) wide, Key West is easy to explore on foot, bike, or informative trolley tour.
+Stop by some of area's main attractions, like the Key West Lighthouse and Mile Marker 0, which signals the beginning of U.S. 1, an interstate running from Key West to Maine.
+Literature lovers shouldn’t miss the Ernest Hemingway Home & Museum, then grab lunch at Sloppy Joe’s, one of the acclaimed writer’s favorite spots.

 Evening